lowepowerlab/protocols/colony_pcr.md

 *Cleaning up note:* 1x LIBOR tends to grow mold in our lab.
 Don't leave it in the gel boxes.
 Pour it into a 1L bottle.
 Cap.
 Reuse until it's moldy, then start a new batch.

-## Colony PCR on *Ralstonia* colonies
-*Ralstonia* has always proven tricky for colony PCR.
-I suspect this is due to the high GC genome (difficult PCR targets) and something inhibitory to the PCR (maybe EPS?).

-Only colony PCR *after* selected colonies have been re-struck for purity and grown.

-Materials per colony PCR sample:
-* 35 ul autoclaved MQ water
-* 5 ul stock instagene matrix
-* 1 PCR tube

-Note: If using pre-diluted matrix, use 40 ul per sample with no MQ water added. **Do not** dilute further

 ### Validate the primers & PCR kit

 This can be performed simultaneously with screening *put*ants (putative mutants) or while you are waiting for putants to appear.